 - 1. Meet minimum GPA requirements of the college/institution below: - 2.
 Meet minimum ACT or placement test score requirements for placement in course (set by college/institution) - 3.
-Must be able to pay tuition for college courses requested (typically one course = 3.0 credits) - Must provide own transportation for on-campus courses 4. - 5.
+Must be able to pay tuition for college courses requested (typically one course = 3.0 credits) - 4.
+Must provide own transportation for on-campus courses - 5.
 Completion of this dual enrollment program agreement

-Student Name: Grade Level 10th 11th 12th Student GPA: Student ACT Subtest Scores (if known): Math Engl ish Dual Enrollment Partner College/University (if known): ☐ Calhoun (min 2.5 GPA) Are you planning to use ☐ UAH ☐ Drake St. ☐ Auburn First (min 2.9 GPA) (min 2.5 GPA) (min 3.5 GPA) this course to meet a HS graduation requirement?
-If states (min 3. • Early College 3.0 GPA) Course(s) planning to ta ke (if known): Summer 🗌 Fall  Spring ☐ No ☐ Yes s: Summer 🗆 Fall 🗆 Spring ☐ No ☐ Yes s: Summer 🗆 Fall 🗆 Spring ☐ No ☐ Yes s: Summer 🗆 Fall 🗆 Spring ☐ No ☐ Yes s: SENIO ORS MAY NOT ENROLL IN AUBURN FIRST OR UA EAF RLY COLLEGE DU RING THE SRPI ING SEMES TER.
-Students will select Dual enrollment course(s) - ex Enrollment placeholder blocks during course selections ample: "Dual Enrollment Fall 3rd" and "Dual Enrollmed by the placeholder(s), course requests and/or sched on for the block(seent Fall 4th."
-If c s) in which they courses at the c hope to ta ke their dual niversity do not fall Students will select Dual enrollment course(s) - ex within the times reserved Contact your school could give permission for my student must provide his him/herself to and from the Enrollment placeholder blocks during course selections ample: "Dual Enrollment Fall 3rd" and "Dual Enrollmed by the placeholder(s), course requests and/or sched on for the block(sent Fall 4th."
-If of ules may be alter and understand ning below, I given s) in which they courses at the c red to accomm the above info e permission fo oses.
-I understa hope to ta college or u odate actua rmation.
-I u or my studer and that a s nke their dual niversity do not fall al course times.
-Inderstand that my nt to transport Students will select Dual enrollment course(s) - ex within the times reserved Contact your school could give permission for my student must provide his him/herself to and from the enrollment course during Enrollment placeholder blocks during course selection ample: "Dual Enrollment Fall 3rd" and "Dual Enrollment by the placeholder(s), course requests and/or schedinselor with questions.
-Student to participate in Dual Enrollment.
-I have read solutions for in-person courses.
-By signification by school and/or the college/university for dual on for the block(sent Fall 4th."
-If concern the later of later of the later of the later of the later of later o s) in which they courses at the c red to accomm the above info e permission fo oses.
-I understa hope to ta college or u odate actua rmation.
-I u or my studer and that a s nke their dual niversity do not fall al course times.
-Inderstand that my nt to transport
+Student GPA: Student ACT Subtest Scores (if known): Math English Dual Enrollment Partner College/University (if known): ☐ Calhoun (min 2.5 GPA) Are you planning to use ☐ UAH ☐ Drake St. ☐ Auburn First ☐ UA Early College ☐ UNA Early College (min 2.9 GPA) (min 2.5 GPA) (min 3.5 GPA) (min 3.0 GPA) (min 3.0 GPA) (min 3.0 GPA) his course to meet a HS graduation requirement?
+If so, which requirement?
+Course(s) planning to ta ee (if known): Summer Summer

+Summer SENIO ORS MAY NOT ENROLL IN AUBURN FIRST OR UA EARLY COLLEGE DURING THE SRPING SEMESTER.
+Students will select Dual enrollment course(s) - ex ORS MAY NOT ENROLL IN AUBURN FIRST OR UA EARLY COLLEGE DURING THE SRPING SEMESTER.
+Enrollment placeholder blocks during course selection for the block(s) in which they hope to take their dual ample: "Dual Enrollment Fall 3rd" and "Dual Enrollment Fall 4th."
+If courses at the college or university do not fall by the placeholder(s), course requests and/or schedules may be altered to accommodate actual course times.
+Students will select Dual enrollment course(s) - ex within the times reserved Contact your school could give permission for my student must provide his him/herself to and from the ORS MAY NOT ENROLL IN AUBURN FIRST OR UA EARLY COLLEGE DURING THE SRPING SEMESTER.
+Enrollment placeholder blocks during course selection for the block(s) in which they hope to take their dual ample: "Dual Enrollment Fall 3rd" and "Dual Enrollment Fall 4th."
+If courses at the college or university do not fall by the placeholder(s), course requests and/or schedules may be altered to accommodate actual course times. all Students will select Dual enrollment course(s) - ex within the times reserved Contact your school could give permission for my student must provide his him/herself to and from the enrollment course during Enrollment placeholder blocks during course selection for the block(s) in which they hope to take their dual ample: "Dual Enrollment Fall 3rd" and "Dual Enrollment Fall 4th."
+If courses at the college or university do not fall by the placeholder(s), course requests and/or schedules may be altered to accommodate actual course times.
+Inselor with questions.
+The participate in Dual Enrollment.
+I have read and understand the above information.
+I understand that my ther own transportation for in-person courses.
+By signing below, I give permission for my student to transport the high school and/or the college/university for dual enrollment purposes.
+I understand that a student drops a dual enrollment purposes. all